 Make Sure Your Pipes Don’t Burst—Call Our Maricopa County Water Treatment

 If you have an issue with your pressure regulator or want to know if your home needs one, contact All About Water for help.
-With more than 40 years in business, we have the experience and skill to address all types of pressure regulation problems.
+With more than 40 years in business, our water treatment experts have the experience and skill to address all types of pressure regulation problems.
 Our highly trained plumbers work quickly and efficiently to save you time and hassle.

 How Does a Water Pressure Regulator Work?

 A pressure regulator limits the excess inlet water pressure to a constant outlet of pressure. a pressure regulator activates when water travels in through the opening at the end of the regulator.
 After, water will enter a cylinder which is attached to a larger diaphragm near the end of the regulator.
 A spring that is found around the throttling stem is what holds the flow area open and allows water to pass through.
 We also have provided more information below with the following bullet points,